TinFoiKa/CEA-Parser/README.md

  \dot{m} = \frac{Ap_t}{\sqrt{T_t}} \sqrt{\frac{\gamma}{R}} \, M (1+\frac{\gamma-1}{2}M^2)^{-\frac{\gamma+1}{2(\gamma-1)}}
 $$

-I'd like to break this apart into more digestible chunks, and link all these convoluted terms to corresponding ones on the CEA output file (our program specifically looks for displacement from each PERFORMANCE PARAMETERS marker).
+I'd like to break this apart into more digestible chunks, and link all these convoluted terms to corresponding ones on the CEA output file (our program specifically looks for displacement from each `COMPOSITION DURING EXPANSION FROM INFINITE AREA COMBUSTOR` marker).

 The GRC paper gives us the following definitions of the variables, which lets us, using a matching process between the CEA input and output files and the given expression, may help us simplify and define the parameters of the problem